Trees for smaller gardens

 3.Laburnum watereri ‘Vossii’ / Golden Chain

 Voss’s laburnum is a small tree with a vase-shaped crown which reaches a height of perhaps 5-7 meters.
-In spring the tree is covered in long, golden yellow pendulous bunches of attractive flowers.
-It produces pods of shiny black seeds that are poisonous, so a potential hazard around young children; the seed pods can be removed to aid good flowering the following year.
+In spring the tree is covered in a lavish display of extremely long clusters of attractive golden yellow flowers.
+It produces pods of shiny black seeds that should be to aid good flowering the following year.

 Laburnum x watereri Vossii is an easy tree to grow which performs well on a wide range of soil types and makes a superb specimen in a small garden.